tedward111/Election/readme.txt

-**This README was written for Georgetown election officials who do not have programming experience.**
+Note: This README was written for Georgetown election officials who do not have programming experience, so it goes through some basics.

 This application has been tested on macOS Sierra version 10.12.4.